theandrelima/nornflow/docs/failure_strategies.md

 When a failure is detected on any host, NornFlow immediately signals all threads to stop execution.
 This strategy focuses on preventing further changes when any failure is detected.

 **Behavior:**
-- When a failure is detected, NornFlow adds all hosts to Nornir's failed_hosts collection
+- When a failure is detected, NornFlow adds all hosts to Nornir's `failed_hosts` list
 - This effectively signals that no more tasks should run
 - 🚨 Already-running threads **will complete** their current task before stopping
-- No new tasks will start after the failure is detected
 - Clear messaging indicates which task triggered the workflow halt

 **Best for:** Critical workflows where any failure indicates an issue that should prevent further changes to maintain system consistency.